 A peace officer is defined in section 939.22(22) of the Wisconsin Statutes.
 Peace officer “means any person vested by law to maintain public order or to make arrests for crime, whether that duty extends to all crimes or is limited to specific crimes.
 ‘Peace officer’ includes a commission warden and a university police officer…” A peace officer acts in an “official capacity” when that officer performed acts that they are employed to perform.

 If you’ve been charged with disarming a peace officer, you deserve proper representation from an experienced criminal defense attorney.
-At criminal defense law firm Meyer Van Severen, S.C. we focus on your entire case.
+At criminal defense law firm Van Severen Law Office we focus on your entire case.
 Do we have an pre-trial motions that can be filed?
 What kind of investigation can we do prior to trial?
 What is the client’s goal with representation?
 You have enough to worry about after being charged with a crime.
 You shouldn’t need to worry about your attorney.

 Our practice focuses 100% on criminal defense so you don’t need to worry about our level of expertise.
 We work hard to achieve the best possible results for all of our clients.
-If you’d like to discuss your defense with us, contact Meyer Van Severen at (414) 270-0202.
+If you’d like to discuss your defense with us, contact Van Severen Law Office at (414) 270-0202.